My shopping cart

-Springtime brings longer days and higher sun angles.
-The snowpack transitions from dry to wet.
-Accordingly, we must adjust how we manage our avalanche problems.
+This season has seen record snow, which means there is plenty still out there to ski even if the lifts are closed.
+But with longer days and higher sun angles, the snowpack transitions from dry to wet.
+Accordingly, we must adjust how we manage our avalanche problems in the backcountry.

 Melt-freeze metamorphism is simply the way the snow begins to change as liquid water is introduced to the snowpack.
 As snow warms, small grains melt first, followed by the bonds between grains.
 At night, when the pack cools, these grains freeze back together.
 The large grains grow even larger as they ‘cannibalize’ the smaller grains.
 After numerous repeated melt-freeze cycles, the snowpack becomes ‘corn snow’ and offers fun, safe skiing when in the frozen stages, and unpredictable, leg breaking skiing in the melt phase.